OHIF/Viewers/platform/docs/docs/deployment/iframe.md

 ![Alt text](../assets/img/iframe-basic.png)

 :::info
-As you see the Cross Origin Isolation Warning is showing up which means we can't render volumes since the volume viewports use SharedArrayBuffer which is not allowed non cross origin isolated apps.
+Notice the Cross Origin Isolation Warning.
+It is present to indicate that OHIF cannot render volumes because the volume viewports use SharedArrayBuffer which is not allowed for non cross origin isolated apps.
 You can read more about Cross Origin Isolation here https://web.dev/coop-coep/ or follow the steps below to enable it.
 :::